Samuel S. Fleisher Art Memorial: Church of the Evangelists

-The Church of the Evangelists was established as a mission church for the poor of Catherine Street in 1837, by Episcopalians named William Welsh and Horace Binney, among others.
+The Church of the Evangelists was established as a mission church for the poor of Catharine Street in 1837, by Episcopalians named William Welsh and Horace Binney, among others.
 A church building was constructed in 1857 which includes the campanile which still stands.
 The church's viability became a concern by 1880, possibly because of the influx of non-Episcopal immigrants to the neighborhood.

 The Reverend Henry R. Percival, a well-known high church Episcopal priest, revived the fortunes of the Church of the Evangelists when he was appointed rector in 1880.

 The well-connected Percival had traveled in Italy and had "a sensibility which combined Italian and Anglo-Catholic romanticisms."
 He wished to rebuild the church based on the Romanesque models of St. Mark's Basilica in Venice, the Cathedral of Pisa and the Orvieto Cathedral.
 The 1884 design by the firm Furness and Evans was in actuality based on San Zeno Maggiore in Verona.

 Frescos in the church were painted by Robert Henri, Nicola D'Ascenzo, local parishioners.
 Much of the interior decorative work was left unfinished.
 The influences on the architecture include "Italy, Ruskin, the ecclesiological movement, and the pageantry of medieval Christianity."
 James van Trump is more critical, stating that "a rather self-conscious coterie of late nineteenth century Philadelphia haute bourgeoisie, 'engaged', one might say in being 'Catholic', cultivated, and artistic."

 The Sanctuary still has the church's original Wurlitzer pipe organ and is the last such factory-installed organ in Philadelphia.

 After Percival retired on account of illness in the 1890s, the church's fortunes declined.
 St. Martin's College for Indigent Boys was built in 1906, perhaps in an effort to fight the decline and better connect with the non-Episcopalian neighborhood.